karina-krupodior/Tip-Calculator-App/README.md

 ## 🚀 Features

 - Input total bill amount
-- Select or enter custom tip percentage
+- Select or enter a custom tip percentage
-- Enter number of people to split the bill
+- Enter the number of people to split the bill
 - See per person tip amount and total
 - Reset the form
 - Fully responsive design